 TIANA SPETER | FOUNDER & EDITOR | THE SOUNDCHECK

-An impressive one-woman show with an ear for talent, Tiana shines a light on local, national and international artists interviewing and reviewing artists on her website The Soundcheck, which she launched just over a year ago.
+An impressive one-woman show with an ear for talent, Tiana shines a light on local, national and international artists interviewing and reviewing artists on her website The Soundcheck, which she launched nearly two years ago.
 A local Gold Coast girl, now living in Sydney, Tiana is no stranger to the media world – she has a day job as a Producer at Channel 7!
 Superstar!

 I believe women are essential to not only positively shape and challenge the current state of the industry, but to also pave the way for future creativity and innovation – imagine the incredible ideas that will eventuate now young girls can see unlimited opportunity, especially in an industry as competitive as music!
 I know there is still such a long way to go, but it’s extremely inspiring to see the gender gap slowly dissolve and so many bad-ass women succeeding and exceeding expectations across all facets of the music world.Tiana Speter